ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ```

-### Exercise add user to the sudoers file
+### Exercise add a user to the sudoers file
 This exercise is going to be a bit different than the others.
-There is nothing in the `~/exercises` directory for this exercise.
-I will be telling you exactly what to do for this one, so try to internalize this process.
+Nothing is in the `~/exercises` directory for this exercise.
+I will tell you exactly what to do, so try to internalize this process.

-a) run the command `su - root`, the password is "toor", which is just root backwards.
+a) Run the command `su - root`.
-b) now that you have elevated privileges, go to the `/etc/` directory.
+b) now that you have elevated privileges go to the `/etc/` directory.
-c) use your preferred text editor to edit the `sudoers` file.
+c) Edit the `sudoers` file using your preferred text editor.
 The two obvious examples are:
 ```
 $ nano sudoers
 $ vim sudoers
 ```
-d) I recommend for this exercise that you look for the `root ALL=(ALL:ALL) ALL` line and add `user ALL=(ALL:ALL) ALL`.
+d) I recommend that you look for the `root ALL=(ALL:ALL) ALL` line for this exercise and add `user ALL=(ALL:ALL) ALL`.
 The end result would look something like this:
 ```
 root ALL=(ALL:ALL) ALL
 user ALL=(ALL:ALL) ALL
 ```
 If you can't find the right line, just add `user ALL=(ALL:ALL) ALL` to the line just above the `@includedir /etc/sudoers.d` line at the bottom of the page.

-Do make sure that you properly saved the file before exiting.
+Make sure that you properly saved the file before exiting.
 ```
 $ su - root
 Password: toor